 It is worth alerting future candidates to the good practice of beginning to answer the question straightaway without repeating the question.
-It remains an issue because the majority of candidates equate filling all the lines with giving a full answer to the question.
+It remains an important issue on this paper for two reasons - time and the fact that a majority of candidates equate filling all the lines with giving a full answer to the question.
 Most stop answering once all the lines have been filled.
 Emphasise to future candidates that the lines left for answering are for guidance only, and cannot take into account the many variations in size of handwriting and precision of expression between individual candidates.
 What is essential is that candidates tailor the number of points made and the amount of development to the number of marks available, even if it means extending the answer into the spaces below or on to a supplementary answer sheet.
 When they do this, advise them to ensure that they clearly mark up any extra answers with the question number, since answers might be written some distance away from the main question.